VittoNico/Random_network_analysis/README.md

 ```

 # Stage 2: Analysis of the Network
 Now to the Network's Analysis.
 This script will directly extract the information for a standard network analyis directly from the the list that compose the graph.
-The informations are not useful as they are but they will be utilized for the creation of the HTML report file
+The informations are not useful as they are but they will be utilized for the creation of the HTML report file.

 ```R
 # Extract the information needed for the analysis of the Network